GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

   this use case.
 * **Two step verification:** When signing in, a website asks for a one-time code sent via SMS on top of a password for extra security.
-* **Payment confirmation:** When a user is making a payment, asking a one-time code sent via SMS can help authenticate the person's intent.
+* **Payment confirmation:** When a user is making a payment, asking for a one-time code sent via SMS can help authenticate the person's intent.

 The current process creates friction for the user.
 Finding an OTP within an SMS message, then copying and pasting it to the form is cumbersome.
 Easing this has